elid0928/containers/pacloud/postgresql-repmgr/README.md

 ## Logging

-The Bitnami PostgreSQL HA Docker image sends the container logs to `stdout`.
+The Pacloud PostgreSQL HA Docker image sends the container logs to `stdout`.
 To view the logs:

 ```console
 $ docker logs pg-0